 If the jam starts to look like it’s going to boil over, stir vigorously.
 If that doesn’t help, turn off or remove the heat as well.
 Continue stirring until the jam calms back down.
 Then, increase the temperature again to ensure you cook the jam for two minutes.

-Canning Strawberry Champagne Jam
+Canning Strawberry Prosecco Jam

 I make this strawberry champagne jam as a freezer jam because I don’t have canning equipment, and I have plenty of room in my garage freezer for extra jars of jam.